 Some Common Error Messages

-WKErrorDomain error message usually appears while working with custom rules, hiding web elements or syncing rules with Safari.
-This is not a 1Blocker message, but the browser's one.
+WKErrorDomain error message usually appears while working with custom rules, hiding web elements, or syncing rules with Safari.
+It is not a 1Blocker message, but the browser's one.
 It appears when Safari cannot parse the rules properly.
-In most cases, it simply means that one of the custom rules contains a syntax error, so it is crucial to find out which rule triggers it.
+In most cases, it simply means that one of the custom rules contains a syntax error, so it is crucial to determine which rule triggers it.

 How to troubleshoot WKErrorDomain?

-We need to find the broken custom rule first, and when you are ready, you can send the screenshot or the rule itself to us, so that we will check and fix it.
+If the issue persists though, you will need to find the entry that breaks the rule processing, and when you are ready, you can send the screenshot or the rule itself to us so that we will check and fix it.

-Just start turning off all categories and groups of rules one by one in the "Custom" section starting from the categories containing the most recent changes.
+Start turning off all categories and groups of rules one by one in the "Custom" section, starting from the categories containing the most recent changes.
 As soon as you turn off the category that contains the problematic rule, the error won't show up anymore.

-This is an important intermediate result because now you know which category contains the problematic rule.
-It's time to go deeper.
-Now you need to re-enable the category and check all the rules inside it by turning them off one by one just the same way you've done with categories.
+It is an important intermediate result because now you know which category contains the problematic rule.
+It's time to dive a bit deeper.
+Now you need to re-enable the category and check all the rules inside it by turning them off one by one, just the same way you've done with categories.

-When the broken rule is detected, and the message disappears, you can either try to fix it yourself or contact us, and we will help.
+When the broken rule is detected and the message disappears, you can either remove it, try to fix it yourself, or contact us, and we will help.

-If you see this message while trying to save a new rule or edit an existing one, this probably means that Safari cannot process the rule.
-It is worth making sure that 1Blocker extension and the category responsible for this particular rule are enabled both in the app and in your device's settings.
+If you see this message either in the app or the Visual Editor while creating a custom rule, it probably means that Safari cannot process the rule.
+It is worth making sure that our extensions and the category responsible for this particular rule are enabled both in 1Blocker and Safari settings.

-If the settings look fine, please, try to troubleshoot it following the steps from the paragraph about WKErrorDomain issue.
+If the error persists, please, try to troubleshoot it by following the steps from the paragraph about the WKErrorDomain issue.